Skip to content

 DSEK or Descemets Stripping Endothelial Keratoplasty

-In the event the patient elects to proceed with the surgery, the physician is going to have the patient sign an educated consent form.
+If the patient chooses surgery, they must sign an informed consent form.
 You’re going to be awake during the process and the majority of people don’t report any discomfort.
 Dr. K routinely performs this treatment just utilizing eye drops to numb the eye.
 Some patients could be given local or general anesthesia, especially if their general medical condition is in question.

 The DSEK procedure takes approximately 45 minutes to 1 hour.
 After the eye is prepped and draped in sterile fashion an eye retainer is inserted to keep the eyelids open.
 The Cornea specialist removes the unhealthy internal cell layer of the cornea.
 The surgeon implants healthy and balanced benefactor tissue through a tiny cut.
 Dr.Khanna after that utilizes an air bubble to unfold and place the donor tissue against the patient’s cornea.
 The small incision is either self-sealing or may be closed with a stitch or two.